nsfm/dualsense-ts/README.md

 })
 ```

-#### Rumble (node.js only)
+#### Rumble

-The controller features independent rumble settings for the left and right sides.
+The controller has two independent rumble motors.
+The left motor is larger and produces a stronger, lower-frequency rumble, while the right motor is smaller and produces a lighter, higher-frequency vibration.
+They are controlled independently:

 ```typescript
 controller.rumble(1.0); // 100% rumble intensity